jackiepurdue/paper-2019-amr-uba/manuscript.md

 These experiments were performed with high-throughput sequencing, many using Illumina HiSeq 2000 and 2500, which produce short reads.
 Plasmids from short reads are known to be difficult to assemble due to sequence characteristics [@12zFifp5x] [@12zFifp5x] [@DTtDOvle].

-### Part 2: Phylogenetic poositioning of AMR genes from NCBI and MAGs
+### Part 2: Phylogenetic positioning of AMR genes from NCBI and MAGs

 Another way in which the analyses of MCR and the beta lactamases differ is in the spread and diversity of the relationships.
 In addition to MAG sources, which are completely lacking in the beta lactamase trees, the MCR tree contains several sequences from NCBI’s non-redundant database which land close to canonical clades.